Apple redesigned its online store last night. The design is based on iOS and includes tiles, a curated selection, information areas and more.

 Apple Online Store regularly receives new curated content

-Below that is a help section where users can request a specialist to shop, get help with their device, or schedule a Genius Support appointment.
-Apple promotes the "Apple difference" in a series of cards that advertise services such as free delivery or courier service, in-store pickup, device exchange, Apple Card, Mac and Apple Watch personalization, and emoji engraving.
-It seems that Apple will regularly add new curated content to the store page.
-Right now, a series of "extracurricular accessories" shows products that are "perfect for students" while another series focuses on the AirTag and similar accessories.
-Thanks to this revamp, the new Apple online store on the web now feels more like iOS or iPadOS.
-The gesture-focused interface combined with tiles makes the whole thing much more intuitive.
+Below is a help section where users can request a specialist for shopping, get help with their device, or schedule a Genius Support appointment.
+Apple promotes the "Apple Difference" in a series of cards advertising services such as free delivery or courier service, in-store pickup, device exchange, Apple Card, Mac and Apple Watch personalization, and emoji engraving.
+It appears that Apple will regularly add new curated content to the store page.
+Currently, one series of "extracurricular accessories" showcases products that are "perfect for students," while another series highlights the AirTag and similar accessories.
+Thanks to this redesign, the new Apple online store on the web now feels more like iOS or iPadOS.
+The gesture-focused interface combined with tiles makes the whole experience significantly more intuitive.
 (Photo by Unsplash / Hugo Agut tuga)